- Key Info

 Computing: Computing replaces Information and Communication Technology (ICT) with a greater focus on programming rather than on operating programs.
 From the age of 5, children will learn to write and test simple programs and to organise, store and retrieve data.
 From 7, they will be taught to understand computer networks, including the internet.
 Internet safety will be taught in primary schools.

 Languages: A modern foreign language is mandatory in KS2.
-We learn Spanish.
+We learn German at Tadcaster Primary Academy.
 Children will be expected to master basic grammar and accurate pronunciation and to converse, present, read and write in the language.